Multi-Modal Few-Shot Temporal Action Detection: Experiments

 \subsection{Comparison with state-of-the-art}

 \textbf{Competitors } We consider extensively three sets of previous possible methods: {\bf(1)} {\bf\em Few-shot learning based} methods: Two action detection methods (FS-Trans \cite{yang2021few} and QAT \cite{nag2021few}).
-Note, FS-Trans is originally designed for spatiotemporal action detection, and we discarded the spatial detection part.
+AS FS-Trans was originally designed for spatiotemporal action detection, we discarded the spatial detection part here.
 Due to limited FS-TAD models, we adapt 2 object detection baselines (Feat-RW \cite{kang2019few}, Meta-DETR \cite{zhang2021meta}).
 We replaced their backbones with CLIP ViT encoders and the object decoders with TAD decoders.
-We similarly adapted a video based object detection method (FSVOD \cite{fan2021few}) where temporal action proposals and temporal matching network are applied with TAD decoder.
-For fair comparison, we deploy \shortmodelname{} in the FS setting by discarding the textual input. {\bf(2)} {\bf\em Multi-modal Few-shot learning based} methods: As this is a new problem, we need to adapt existing methods for baselines.
+We similarly adapted a video-based object detection method (FSVOD \cite{fan2021few}) where temporal action proposals and temporal matching network are applied with TAD decoder.
+For a fair comparison, we deploy \shortmodelname{} in the FS setting by discarding the textual input. {\bf(2)} {\bf\em Multi-modal Few-shot learning based} methods: As this is a new problem, we need to adapt existing methods for baselines.
 We adapted zero-shot object detection methods (OV-DETR \cite{zang2022open}, OWL-ViT \cite{minderer2022simple}) as they can facilitate the multi-modal setting due to their CLIP based design.
-For \cite{zang2022open}, we kept the encoder unchanged for frame-level extraction and replaced the decoder by a start/end regressor as RTD-Net \cite{Tan_2021_RTD}.
-For \cite{minderer2022simple}, we used the encoder backbone unchanged and replaced the bounding box detectors by a start/end regressor as BMN \cite{lin2019bmn}.
+For \cite{zang2022open}, we kept the encoder unchanged for frame-level extraction and replaced the decoder with a start/end regressor as RTD-Net \cite{Tan_2021_RTD}.
+For \cite{minderer2022simple}, we used the encoder backbone unchanged and replaced the bounding box detectors with a start/end regressor as BMN \cite{lin2019bmn}.
 We also considered two TAD methods (EffPrompt \cite{ju2021prompting} and STALE \cite{nag2022pclfm}) by finetuning all modules with support set during inference.
-We further adapted zero-shot classification baseline CoCOOP \cite{zhou2022conditional} (denoted as \texttt{Baseline-I}) to zero-shot TAD model STALE \cite{nag2022pclfm} by adding the meta-network from visual branch to learn the textual tokens.
+We further adapted zero-shot classification method CoCOOP \cite{zhou2022conditional} (denoted as \texttt{Baseline-I}) to zero-shot TAD model STALE \cite{nag2022pclfm} by adding the meta-network from visual branch to learn the textual tokens.
 This is the closest competitor of our proposed \shortmodelname. {\bf(3)} {\bf\em Zero-shot learning based} methods: EffPrompt \cite{ju2021prompting} and STALE \cite{nag2022pclfm} and \texttt{Baseline-I}.
 We deploy \shortmodelname{} in ZS setting by discarding the FS components (\eg, visual-semantics tokenizer and query regularizer).
-All the above methods use the same CLIP ViT \cite{radford2021learning} vision encoders for fair comparison.
+All the methods use the same CLIP ViT \cite{radford2021learning} vision encoders for a fair comparison.